 Payments Excluded From Backup Withholding

-Similarly, some payments are excluded from being subject to a backup withholding tax.
-Here is a list of some types of payments that you wouldn’t need to pay withholding tax on:
+Similarly, some payments are excluded from subject to a backup withholding tax.
+Here is a list of some payment types that you wouldn’t need to pay withholding tax on:

 - State or local income tax refunds